Long-Term Illness Scheme

 - Cystic fibrosis

 - Multiple sclerosis

 - Conditions arising from use of Thalidomide

 If you qualify, you will get a long-term illness card.

 You do not have to pay a prescription charge for drugs you are approved for under the Long-Term Illness Scheme.
 Other drugs and medicines not related to the specified condition must be paid for in the normal way

 If your doctor or occupational therapist prescribes a medical or surgical appliance, it will be supplied to you from your Local Health Office.

-If you have neither a medical card, nor a GP visit card nor a medical condition listed above, you can use the Drugs Payment Scheme to limit your expenses on prescription drugs.
+If you don't have a medical card, or a GP visit card or a medical condition listed above, you can use the Drugs Payment Scheme to limit your expenses on prescription drugs.